p-adic L-functions for unitary groups: Introduction

 \subsection{Contents and structure of this paper}

-After establishing notation and conventions in Section \ref{notation-section} below, we being in Section \ref{padic-unitary-section} by recalling the theory of modular forms on unitary groups, as well as Hida's theory of $p$-adic modular forms on unitary groups.
+After establishing notation and conventions in Section \ref{notation-section} below, we begin in Section \ref{padic-unitary-section} by recalling the theory of modular forms on unitary groups, as well as Hida's theory of $p$-adic modular forms on unitary groups.
 This section has carefully set up the framework needed for our project and will likely also provide a solid foundation for others working in this area.
 In Section \ref{doublingsetup}, we discuss the geometry of restrictions of automorphic forms, since the restriction of an Eisenstein series is a key part of the doubling method (Section \ref{doubling16}) used to construct $L$-functions.
 In Section \ref{ESeriesZIntegrals-section}, we discuss the doubling method.
 This section also contains the local zeta calculations mentioned at the beginning of the introduction.
 The most important of these is the calculation at primes dividing $p$ (Section \ref{pchoices-section}), which is also the longest single step of this paper.
-In the Appendix \ref{definitecase}, we pay special attention to a special case, definite unitary groups.
-In this special case, the doubling method can be re-expressed as a finite sum over values of automorphic forms at CM points.
-Indeed, this is a generalization of the approach taken by Katz to construct $p$-adic $L$-functions for CM fields (which is closely related to the rank $1$ case of our situation) in \cite{kaCM}.
-Thus, it can be helpful to view the statements in this special case.
 Section \ref{EMeasure-padicLfunctions-section} provides statements about measures, which depend on the local data chosen in Section \ref{ESeriesZIntegrals-section}.
 A formalism for relating duality pairings to complex conjugation and to the action of Hecke algebras is developed in Section \ref{serreduality-section}; this is extended to Hida families in Section \ref{families}, which also begins the formalism for construction of $p$-adic $L$-functions in families.
 Section \ref{localtheory} establishes the relation between $p$-adic and $C^{\infty}$-differential operators, and develops the local theory of ordinary and anti-ordinary vectors in representations at $p$-adic places.
 Finally, Section \ref{lastchapter} states and proves the main theorems about the existence of the $p$-adic $L$-function.